MRCIEU/COVIDITY_selbias/1.aim1-predictors/ALSPAC/README.md

+# Assessing candidate predictors of selection into SARS-CoV-2 ALSPAC subsamples

 This corresponds to the **univariable logistic** regression analyses of candidate predictors of selection into SARS-CoV-2 ALSPAC subsamples (***"SECTION 2: EMPIRICAL COHORT ANALYSES" - Assessing candidate predictors of selection into SARS-CoV-2 subsamples***).
 The outcome was **SARS-CoV-2 infection**, and we assessed 4 comparisons:

 i) **Assessed VS non-assessed**